finnergizer/twitter-opinion-mining/report.md

   318   98  290  399 |    d = objective
 ~~~

-Again, we saw an increase in precision and correctly classified instances for all classifiers.
+Again, we see an increase in precision and correctly classified instances for all classifiers.
 Most notably, the SVM classifier increased from **50.7% to 51.1%.** This classifier continued to be be the most accurate, correctly classifying **3792** twitter messages or 52.45%.

-With these results we noticed that combining bag of words with counting exclamations, question marks, smile emoticons, sad emoticons, and analyzing the sentiment of each individual word in a Twitter document can in fact increase precision for classifiers.
+With these results it was noticed that combining bag of words with counting exclamations, question marks, smile emoticons, sad emoticons, and analyzing the sentiment of each individual word in a Twitter document can in fact increase precision for classifiers.

 In addition the precision by each class is more balanced with the SVM classifier.
 This is likely more favorable since the average precision isn't increasing from a class that is constantly being assigned (e.g. positive) and thus resulting in a false precision value.
 We see an increase in precision for all classes using this classifier, indicating that it is a genuine increase in average precision.